marcodelapierre/hpc-devops-scripts/README.md

 # hpc-devops-scripts
 Scripts to deploy infrastructure for HPC

+Note these deployments are intended for demo and testing purposes, not for production use.

 Currently targeting the following use cases:
 - Single VM with Vagrant
 - Simple cluster (set of nodes with ssh connectivity)